hijoft/dss-validator-cli/README.md

 -h,--help Shows this help dialog

+-l,--lotl Certificates are loaded from the LOTL specified in tsp.config.properties

 -p,--policy <XML-FILE> DSS Validation Policy (XML Format).
 If not defined, the default policy is used.

 -rd,--rdest <DIRECTORY> Destination for output file.
 If not defined, the output directory containing the PDF file is used.